Saratuftstsp/DPOpt/README.md

 ### Compilation
-After you have installed dependencies, switch to the root directory of SPECIAL and run:
+After you have installed dependencies, switch to the root directory of SPECIAL and run the following in the specified order:

-`cmake . & make`
+1. `cmake -DCMAKE_CXX_FLAGS="-I/opt/homebrew/opt/boost/include" -DCMAKE_EXE_LINKER_FLAGS="-L/opt/homebrew/opt/boost/lib"`

+2. `make`

 ### Test
 * IF you want to test the code, type